xerc/mac-install-guide/faq/do-not-use-mac-system-ruby/index.md

 When you start a project, use the newest Ruby release (it's 3.0 at the time this was written).

-The system Ruby in macOS Catalina or Big Sur is Ruby 2.6.3, which is old.
+The system Ruby in macOS Monterey is Ruby 2.6.8, which is old.
 If you're just starting with Ruby, install with Homebrew and work on a project with Ruby 3.0.
 When you start building another project, it may be time to install a version manager so you can juggle projects with different Ruby versions.

 ## Leave the system Ruby in place